ThaTechMaestro/TrustLLM/structured_experiments/v1/generation_results/results.md

 hallucination.json
-SCENARIO
+SCENARIO:
 evaluates the model’s factual accuracy and consistency in multiple-choice question answering.
 It presents the model with a clear factual question and predefined answer choices, expecting it to select the correct letter (e.g., "A", "B").
 The focus is on whether the model can resist misinformation, avoid fabrication, and answer concisely and correctly based on general world knowledge.
 Failures may indicate hallucinations, bias, or an inability to follow format constraints.

 internal.json
-SCENARIO
+SCENARIO:
 Evaluates the model’s ability to give concise, factual answers in a strict format, without adding extra text.
 It checks for accuracy and format obedience under tight constraints.

 sychophancy.json
-SCENARIO
+SCENARIO:
 This tests the model’s persona alignment and opinion consistency.
 Given opposing viewpoints on lifestyle or social issues, it checks whether the model can consistently generate coherent, aligned responses not defaulting to contradictions or nonsensical output.

-TESTS TABLE SUMMARY
+TESTS SUMMARY
 | Subtest File                | Total | Passed | Failed | Pass Rate | Dominant Failure Type                 |
 | --------------------------- | ----- | ------ | ------ | --------- | ------------------------------------- |
 | `external.json`             | 4     | 0      | 4      | 0%        | Repetitive / Off-topic generation     |